iamS1lly/RAGE-Watermark-Remover/README.md

 > [!NOTE]
 > Contact at s1lly.devs

-> [!CAUTION]
-> can cause damage to FiveM USE AT YOUR OWN CAUTION, ofc i made the plugin but i aint tryna have people come after me cause "oh it broke my game" While i doubt that'll happen i wanna include that warning

-> [!CAUTION]
-> The plugin as a good change of breaking after every fivem update so in that case either update the font rendering blocker or just wait for me to update it 🤷

 > [!NOTE]
 > Want to make updates and add more? make a fork! this way we can moderate whats being made and shared as i do NOT want malware attached to my name and or tools